Skip to main content

 Drag and drop Logical table into Subject area

-Once added, you can reorganize the table order for a cleaner view:
+After adding the tables, you can reorganize their order for a cleaner and more intuitive view:

 Reorganize tables in Subject area